kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 ..  code-block:: s

+	# This is how to start the main help system in R
     > help.start()

 The above line starts the web-browser on your computer and shows you the Help system for R. You can click on the links to get different levels of help.